Otto the Great: France

 To settle the issue of control over the Archdiocese of Reims, Otto called for a synod at Ingelheim on 7 June 948.
 The assembly was attended by more than 30 bishops, including all the archbishops of Germany – a demonstration of Otto's strong position in East and West Francia alike.
 The synod confirmed Otto's appointment of Artald as Archbishop of Reims, and Hugh was admonished to respect his king's royal authority.
 But it was not until 950 that the powerful vassal accepted Louis IV as king; the opponents were not fully reconciled until March 953.

-Otto gave the control of West Frankish affairs to his son-in-law Conrad the Red and later Bruno the Great, together with Otto's sisters Gerberga and Hadwig who were regents for their sons King Lothar and Duke Hugh.
-Early Ottonian rulers received feudal commendations and decided on royal and episcopal succession disputes in the western kingdom.
+Otto left the sorting out of West Frankish affairs to his son-in-law Conrad the Red and later Bruno the Great, together with Otto's sisters Gerberga and Hadwig who were regents for their sons King Lothar and Duke Hugh.
+Otto had received the feudal commendation of several west Frankish magnates, and like his father had settled royal and episcopal succession disputes in the western kingdom.
 Bruno intervened militarily in West Francia in 958, as well as against the Reginarids in Lotharingia.
-However, this Ottonian hegemony was personalistic rather than institutional, and quickly disappeared after the accession of Hugh Capet in 987.
+However, this Ottonian hegemony from 940 to 965 was personal rather than institutional, and quickly disappeared after the accession of Hugh Capet in 987.

 Burgundy

 Otto continued the peaceful relationship between Germany and the Kingdom of Burgundy initiated by his father.
 King Rudolf II of Burgundy had previously married Bertha of Swabia, the daughter of one of Henry's chief advisers, in 922.
-Burgundy was originally a part of Middle Francia, the central portion of Charlemagne's empire prior to its division under the Treaty of Verdun in 843.
+Burgundy was originally a part of Middle Francia, the central portion of Charlemagne's empire according to its division under the Treaty of Verdun in 843.
 On 11 July 937, Rudolf II died and Hugh of Provence, the King of Italy and Rudolf II's chief domestic opponent, claimed the Burgundian throne.
 Otto intervened in the succession and with his support, Rudolf II's son, Conrad of Burgundy, was able to secure the throne.
 Burgundy had become an integral, but formally independent, part of Otto's sphere of influence and remained at peace with Germany during his reign.